 MEET RACHEL

-In the end, Rachel’s story exemplified the power of compassion, collective action, and the unwavering commitment to creating a world where every child can live free from fear and violence.
+Rachel’s story is a testament to the collective power of compassion, action, and unwavering dedication to creating a world where every child can live free from fear and violence.

 *To safeguard children's privacy and protect their identities, we use pseudonyms in our communications and publications.